 Bringing us to a conclusion that utilizing SASS rather than CSS will let you protect yourself from the quick and gritty mechanics of CSS while keeping you near the language structure and semantics of CSS.
 SASS is a significant extension that can enhance your CSS to make it cleaner, very much organized and simple to create and maintain.
 It makes developers’ lives way less demanding, and permits them to cut down the time they spend on front-end development enabling fast prototyping.
 We do anticipate the CSS core to get the core updated in the future to accommodate advanced features, however, that is a long way from now, henceforth the development using SASS systems will be popular.

-WRITTEN BY: Kapil Antala
+Written by Kapil Antala